davidcraigmyle/silverstripe-userforms-remove-all-enquiries/README.md

-silverstripe-userforms-remove-all-enquiries
-# SilverStripe UserForms remove all removeAllEnquiries
+# SilverStripe UserForms remove all enquiries

 This module for Silverstripe 3.1+ will add a button to UserForms to remove all enquiries from the database.